yunixon/BetWithFriends/README.md

 Language : Rails

-Developper Level : Beginner, so please, be nice :-)
+Developper Level : Beginner, so please, be kind :-)